johnlohjy/Named-Entity-Recognition-Project/README.md

 # NAMED ENTITY RECOGNITION ON MIT MOVIE QUERIES
-### Please note that this project has been adapted for the use-case of performing Named Entity Recognition on MIT movie queries as the data for the original use case that this project was used for, done with a leading investment organisation in Singapore, is highly sensitive and cannot be publicly disclosed.
+### Please note that this project has been adapted for the use-case of performing Named Entity Recognition on MIT movie queries as the data for the original use case that this project was used for (done with a leading investment organisation in Singapore) is highly sensitive and cannot be publicly disclosed.
 Thus, the code will differ.
 For example, different and less features in the training set.

 ## Please read this documentation to understand the project better.